bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 34°
+- 33°
-- mistlight snow
+- light snow
-- 82% humidity
+- 81% humidity
-- 13 mph wind
+- 12 mph wind

-2.6 inches of rain and 1.9 inches of snow in the past 24 hours
+2.6 inches of rain and 2.1 inches of snow in the past 24 hours

 ## Temperature Comparison